Donny Imam Priambodo: Political career: 2004–present

 The party placed him at Finance and Banking Commission, at the House of Representatives this commission is appointed as Commission XI.

 He also appointed as Chief of Indonesia - Ukraine Parliament Bilateral Cooperation.
-During the term of 2019-2024 he was appointed by the NasDem Party to be Chairman of the board of The Digital & Cyber.
+During the term of 2019-2024 he was appointed by the NasDem Party to be chairman of the board of The Digital & Cyber.

+In the election of the president of Indonesian Amateur Radio Organization (ORARI, www.orari.or.id), in Nov 2021, he is elected become President Of ORARI for periods 2021–2026.